dimafeng/dimafeng.github.io/_posts/2016-8-1-testcontainers-selenium.markdown

 I had a lot of problems with old fashioned approaches like Chrome/Firefox/Remote/etc. drivers running them locally and on CI servers, and I had a tough time with modern approaches like **phantom.js**.
 This seems much more reliable and convenient because:

-* **Test are reproducible:** if it fails on CI server it fails on your dev environment and visa verse.
+* **Tests are reproducible:** if it fails on CI server it fails on your dev environment and visa verse.
 * **Each test case is stateless:** you don't need to worry about cleaning cookies, local storage, etc. Each test works with its own clean browser.
 * **Easy to start in parallel:** since there's no state, you can run it in parallel.
 * **Simple troubleshooting:** if a test fails you can watch recorded video or fallback to local Chrome/Firefox drivers.